modern-java/modern-java.github.io/README.md

 ### Computer Vision
 - [JavaCV](https://github.com/bytedeco/javacv)
 > JavaCV uses wrappers from the JavaCPP Presets of commonly used libraries by researchers in the field of computer vision (OpenCV, FFmpeg, libdc1394, FlyCapture, Spinnaker, OpenKinect, librealsense, CL PS3 Eye Driver, videoInput, ARToolKitPlus, flandmark, Leptonica, and Tesseract) and provides utility classes to make their functionality easier to use on the Java platform, including Android

+[^Note]: We are continually adding more stuff, Stay tuned :relaxed: